mailnode/api/source/includes/_members.md

 Error Code | Meaning
 ---------- | -------
 401 | Unauthorized -- Your authorization params are invalid
-404 | Campaign Not Found -- The specified campaign could not be found 405 | Method Not Allowed -- You tried to access a campaign with an invalid method 500 | Internal Server Error -- We had a problem with our server.
+404 | Member Not Found -- The specified member could not be found 405 | Method Not Allowed -- You tried to access a member with an invalid method 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.